 The research concerns all creative and cultural industry sectors from architecture, film / video / music production and photography, up to all design-related fields, advertising, marketing and communication, software and video game development.
 Furthermore, research & development, creative and art industries, and finally, museums and cultural heritage industries are all included in this research too.
 It is part of the EU-funded Makers Mobility Exchange project involving many stakeholders such as the European Creative Hubs Network as the project coordinator in partnership with Fab Lab Barcelona, UPTEC and Makery.

 However, in order to obtain concrete data and have comparable figures between countries, a huge 35.000 surveys across Europe need to be completed.
 So we ask you to please share the survey below and help the ECHN reach their goal.
-Don’t panic as all responses will be anonymous and the survey will be open until the 31st of August 2020, so you still have time!
-The results will be published in September and the link to the survey can be found here: https://www.1ka.si/a/271744
+Don’t panic as all responses will be anonymous and the survey will be open until the 30th of September 2020, so you still have time!
+The results will be published in due course and the link to the survey can be found here: https://www.1ka.si/a/271744

 The ECHN (European Creative Hubs Network) is a peer-led network with a mission to enhance the creative, economic and social impact of hubs.
 There are many existing creative and cultural networks in Europe, however, none are specifically tailored to support physical spaces that provide services to multiple creative businesses.
 As focal points for creative businesses, hubs offer the most effective way to support the growth and development of creative industries.
 To achieve this, hubs themselves need to network, to pool resources, share best practices, and build on advocacy, policy and opportunities.
 It is clear that the European Creative Hubs Network offers the best route to support hubs, and hence Europe’s creative industries.